-Officers may require a person to provide a specimen of saliva for a saliva test, under ss.
-80(2) or 80(2A): 'Breath and saliva tests, and analysis and laboratory tests' and may make the requirement as many times as the officer considers reasonably necessary to carry out the saliva test (see s.
+Officers may require a person to provide a specimen of saliva for a saliva test, under s.
+80(2) or (2A): 'Breath and saliva tests, and analysis and laboratory tests' of the TO(RUM)A and may make the requirement as many times as the officer considers reasonably necessary to carry out the saliva test (see s.
 80(2C) of the TO(RUM)A).

-When an officer has determined that authority exists to require a person to provide a specimen of saliva for a saliva test, the officer should make the requirement in the following manner:
+When an officer has determined that authority exists to require a person to provide a specimen of saliva for a saliva test, the officer is to make the requirement in the following manner: